We Know it When We See It: Managing "Works" Metadata

 Registration closes on

-To register: If paying by credit card, register online for both parts.
+To sign up: If paying by credit card, register online for both parts.

 /sites/default/files/events/2017-09/Feb_2014_Works_Metadata_regform.pdfFees